O-1B Processing Time National Benefits Center 2026

 - O-1B Processing Time Nebraska Service Center 2026

-What evidence is required to prove extraordinary ability?
+What evidence is required to prove extraordinary ability for O-1B purposes?